algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 Beaker is a framework for building Smart Contracts using PyTeal.
 Beaker is designed to simplify writing, testing and deploying Algorand smart contracts.
 The Beaker source code available on [github](https://github.com/algorand-devrel/beaker).

-This pages provides a overview of the features available in Beaker.
+This page provides an overview of the features available in Beaker.
 For complete details see the [Beaker's documentation](https://beaker.algo.xyz).

 # High Level Overview
-Beaker provides several packages that extend PyTeal and provide convience functionality for testing and deploying smart contracts.
+Beaker provides several packages that extend PyTeal and provide convenience functionality for testing and deploying smart contracts.

 The  `Application` class is Beaker's primary class.
 It is used to create [ABI](./smart-contracts/ABI/index.md) compliant Algorand smart contracts.
 Beaker also provides decorators to route specific [application transactions](./smart-contracts/apps/index.md) to the proper functionality within a smart contract.
 Beaker facilitates management of [local](./smart-contracts/apps/state.md#local-storage) and [global](./smart-contracts/apps/state.md#global-storage) state, and [box storage](./smart-contracts/apps/state.md#box-storage).

 The `ApplicationSpecification` class is used to generate a JSON manifest that describes the contract methods, source, and state schema used.
 This manifest can be used by other modules and utilities to deploy the smart contract.

-The `ApplicationClient` class can be used to connect to an Algorand node and interact with a specfic `Application`.
+The `ApplicationClient` class can be used to connect to an Algorand node and interact with a specific `Application`.

 Beaker's sandbox module can be used to quickly connect to the default docker sandbox installation to deploy and call a contract.